jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 This binding serves well as a simple pole hitch.

 - **[Schwabisch hitch.][schwabisch-hitch]**
-A friction hitch for connection to a life-support line.
+A friction hitch suitable for connection to a life-support line in case you fall.

 - **Cawley hitch.**
 An adjustable loop.
 Use in place of the midshipman's hitch or taut-line hitch,